wp-plugins/landing-pages-builder/readme.txt

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

-**Create your Landing Page in Minutes.**
+## Create your Landing Page in Minutes ##

 - No coding required.
 Create your Landing Page in just a few clicks.

-- Use one of our Landing Page Templates to get the best results.
+- Use our Responsive Templates to get the best results.

 - Publish to WordPress, Facebook, Twitter & your Website with a click.